escuelavaciada/despoblamiento/content/post/migrate-from-jekyll.md

 ---
-date: "2014-03-10"
+date: 2014-03-10
-draft: false
-tags:
-- go
-- golang
-- hugo
-- jekyll
-- static-site-generator
+linktitle: Migrating from Jekyll
-title: Migrate from Jekyll
+title: Migrate to Hugo from Jekyll
+images: ""
 ---

 ## Move static content to `static`